-Houzz surveyed over two thousand homeowners who recently had or were in process of doing a complete master bathroom remodeling project to determine what design elements are being currently used for their bathroom remodeling updates.
-When asked what triggered them to do the bathroom remodeling project, 37% said they could no longer stand their old bathroom, 30% now had the means to do what they’ve wanted to do.
-Only 26% were personalizing a recently purchased home.
-Most of the homeowners upgraded these features (from most popular at 92% to 83%) included new: faucets, wall finish, flooring, lighting fixtures, shower, countertop(s), sink(s), and cabinetry/vanity.
+Houzz surveyed over two thousand homeowners who recently or were in the process of a complete master bathroom remodeling project to determine what design elements are being utilized.
+When asked what triggered them to do the bathroom remodeling project: 37% said they could no longer stand their old bathroom.
+While 30% now had the means to do what they’ve wanted to do.
+And only 26% were personalizing a recently purchased home.
+Most of the homeowners (from most popular at 92% to 83%) upgraded: faucets, wall finish, flooring, lighting fixtures, shower, countertops, sinks, and cabinetry/vanity.

 The vast majority of homeowners (89%) were changing the style of their bathroom.
-The most popular styles were either: contemporary with clean lines being most popular (20%), followed by transitional which includes more details and textures (16%), modern which is minimalistic (15%), or traditional-classic (14%).
+The most popular styles were either: contemporary with clean lines (20%), transitional which includes more details and textures (16%), modern which is minimalistic (15%), or traditional-classic (14%).

 Matte nickel and polished chrome are the most specified hardware.
 58% are using the same metal throughout, and the rest are using mixed metals.